openxla/xla/docs/operation_semantics.md

-`preferred_element_type` is a scalar element of higher/lower precision output types used for accumulation. `preferred_element_type` recommends the accumulation type for the given operaiton, however it is not guaranteed.
+`preferred_element_type` is a scalar element of higher/lower precision output types used for accumulation. `preferred_element_type` recommends the accumulation type for the given operation, however it is not guaranteed.
 This allows for some hardware backends to instead accumulate in a different type and convert to the preferred output type.